 In my line of work, developing innovative new products, services, and patents, I come across many prospects and current clients who are focused on the money side of innovation.
 There is not a day that goes by when I hear a definition of “innovation” that does not include the words “billion dollar business”.
 In fact, many executives will only consider an idea innovative if it can increase revenues by a billion dollars.
 Everyone loves a unicorn.

-So what happens is that we end up with outcome based innovation.
-We focus on current (and rarely near future) customer needs, and attempt to innovate to those problems because these are “known” problems.
-These ideas rarely lead to innovation which could possibly be worth a billion dollars, except in some very rare instances where very small incremental changes can over time add up to a billion dollars.
+So what happens is that we end up with outcome-based innovation.
+We focus on current (and rarely near future) customer needs and attempt to innovate to those problems because these are “known” problems.
+These ideas rarely lead to innovation that could be worth a billion dollars, except in some very rare instances where small incremental changes can, over time, add up to a billion dollars.

-Outcome-based innovation is great – but it rarely leads to disruptive, game-changing innovation.
+Outcome-based innovation is great but rarely leads to disruptive, game-changing innovation.
 It rarely hits that stratospheric valuation.
-Even worse, it takes resources away from your teams possibly coming up with the truly disruptive out-of-the-box thinking which is supposedly your goal.
+Even worse, it takes resources away from your team, possibly coming up with truly disruptive out-of-the-box thinking, which is supposedly your goal.

-If you look at most of the most successful startups of today, they didn’t start with outcome based innovation.
+If you look at most of today’s most successful startups, they didn’t start with outcome-based innovation.
 They were shooting for a specific target.
 They weren’t looking to be unicorns.
-They had a problem, which typically applied to the founders, and then they set out to solve that problem.
-In most cases, they never even thought about the value of the company, or the value of the services, or what or even if their potential customers would even pay for that product or service.
+They had a problem that typically applied to the founders, and then they solved that problem.
+In most cases, they never even thought about the value of the company, the value of the services, or what or even if their potential customers would even pay for that product or service.

-No, they were just thinking “This is a cool product which will make a difference in my lfe, and maybe even the lives of many people” They weren’t thinking about the billions of dollars that they would eventually make.
-All they thought about was denting the universe, improving people’s lives.
-If they could improve people’s lives, get traction and users of their product, then maybe they might eventually find a way to pay for it.
+No, they were just thinking, “This is a cool product which will make a difference in my life, and maybe even the lives of many people” They weren’t thinking about the billions of dollars that they would eventually make.
+All they thought about was denting the universe and improving people’s lives.
+If they could improve people’s lives, and get traction and users of their product, then maybe they might eventually find a way to pay for it.